nascimento-jean/MBGAP-pipeline/README.md

 ---

-## Retomada automática (*checkpoints*)
+## Automatic Checkpoint and Resume

-O MBGAP salva o progresso de cada etapa.
-Se a execução for interrompida (queda de energia, erro, etc.), basta rodar o mesmo comando novamente — as etapas já concluídas serão puladas automaticamente.
+MBGAP saves the progress of each step.
+If execution is interrupted (power failure, error, etc.), simply run the same command again — already completed steps will be skipped automatically.

-Os arquivos de checkpoint ficam em `OUTPUT_DIR/.checkpoints/`.
+Checkpoint files are stored in `OUTPUT_DIR/.checkpoints/`.

 ---

-## Resolução de problemas comuns
+## Troubleshooting

-**Erro: `Dependência não encontrada no PATH: fastqc`**
+**Error: `Dependency not found in PATH: fastqc`**
-→ O ambiente Conda não está ativado ou a ferramenta não foi instalada.
-Verifique com `conda activate bioinfo` e depois `which fastqc`.
+→ The Conda environment is not active or the tool was not installed.
+Check with `conda activate bioinfo` and then `which fastqc`.

-**Erro: `Não foi possível ativar o ambiente conda: bioinfo`**
+**Error: `Could not activate conda environment: bioinfo`**
-→ O nome do seu ambiente é diferente.
-Verifique com `conda env list` e use `--conda-env NOME_DO_SEU_AMBIENTE`.
+→ Your environment has a different name.
+Check with `conda env list` and use `--conda-env YOUR_ENV_NAME`.

-**Erro: `gsize ausente para amostra X usando Shovill`**
+**Error: `gsize missing for sample X using Shovill`**
-→ Ao usar `--assembler shovill`, é obrigatório informar o tamanho estimado do genoma.
-Adicione a coluna `gsize` no CSV ou use `--gsize 5.0M`.
+→ When using `--assembler shovill`, the estimated genome size is required.
+Add the `gsize` column to your CSV or use `--gsize 5.0M`.

-**Erro: `--adapters é obrigatório quando --trim yes`**
+**Error: `--adapters is required when --trim yes`**
-→ Forneça o caminho para o arquivo de adaptadores Illumina com `--adapters /caminho/TruSeq3-PE.fa`.
+→ Provide the path to your Illumina adapter file with `--adapters /path/to/TruSeq3-PE.fa`.

-**Erro: `Amostra duplicada detectada`**
+**Error: `Duplicate sample detected`**
-→ Dois arquivos FASTQ geraram o mesmo nome de amostra ou há linhas duplicadas no CSV.
+→ Two FASTQ files produced the same sample name, or there are duplicate rows in the CSV.

-**O pipeline está lento**
+**The pipeline is running slowly**
-→ Aumente o número de threads com `--threads 16` (ou mais, conforme seu servidor) e, se necessário, aumente `--memory-spades` e `--ram-shovill`.
+→ Increase the number of threads with `--threads 16` (or more, depending on your server) and, if needed, increase `--memory-spades` and `--ram-shovill`.

 ---

-## Citação / Créditos
+## Citation

-Se você utilizar o MBGAP em publicações científicas, por favor cite o repositório e as ferramentas individuais utilizadas:
+If you use MBGAP in a scientific publication, please cite this repository and the individual tools used:

 - **SPAdes:** Bankevich et al., 2012 — *J Comput Biol*
 - **Shovill:** [github.com/tseemann/shovill](https://github.com/tseemann/shovill)